 What a day we’ve had today – amazing, sensational and I was truly blown away by the sheer quantity of wildlife!
 I highly recommend birding in the Delta first in the morning as it increases your chances of seeing the rare Shoebill – our guides tell us more opportunities to see wildlife later in the day (with the exception of hyena).

-Our game drive was also a success seeing buffalo, warthog, hartebeest, oribi, kop, giraffe, elephant and patas monkey.
+Our game drive was also a success seeing buffalo, warthog, hartebeest, oribi, kob, giraffe, elephant and patas monkey.

-The afternoon boat cruise was also brilliant with crocodile including two croc nests with young crocodiles visible, buffalo, elephant, hippo, giraffe and more warthog.
+The afternoon boat cruise was sensational with crocodile including two croc nests with tiny baby crocodiles visible, buffalo, elephant, hippo, giraffe and more warthog.

 There is a restriction on the number of boats that can operate on the Nile at any given time and it was evident – we had such a wonderful experience with few others around.